-Cash used in investing activities increased by \$1.0 million and \$2.6 million in Q3 2022 and YTD 2022, respectively.
-For Q3 2022, the increase was a result of \$1.0 million of purchases of property and equipment and other assets.
-For YTD 2022, the increase is due to \$2.4 million in property and equipment and other asset purchases and a \$0.2 million reduction in loan repayments.
+Cash used in investing activities increased by \$2.1 million and \$4.7 million in Q4 2022 and Fiscal 2022, respectively.
+For Q4 2022, the increase was a result of \$2.4 million of purchases of property and equipment and other assets partially offset by a \$0.3 million repayment of loans and advances.
+For Fiscal 2022, the increase is due to \$4.9 million in property and equipment and intangible asset purchases partially offset by a \$0.2 million repayment of loans and advances.

-Cash provided by financing activities decreased by \$7.4 million in Q3 2022 and \$9.8 million for YTD 2022.
-For Q3 2022, the decrease is a result of a reduction in bank indebtedness of \$11.7 million, an increase in principal repayments of long-term debt of \$6.3 million, a \$1.1 million increase in lease obligation payments and an increase of \$2.0 million in interest paid.
-These items were partially offset by a \$13.7 million reduction in principal repayment of long-term debt.
-For YTD 2022, the decrease is due to an overall increase in bank indebtedness of \$5.5 million coupled with a \$14.8 million decrease in principal repayments of long-term debt.
-These were offset by a \$20.2 million increase in repayment of long-term debt, a \$4.4 million increase in payment of lease obligations and a \$5.5 million increase in interest paid.
+Cash provided by financing activities decreased by \$0.9 million and \$10.6 million in Q4 2022 and Fiscal 2022, respectively.
+For Q4 2022, the decrease is a result of a \$1.8 million reduction in bank indebtedness, a \$2.8 million increase in lease obligation payments and a \$1.1 million increase in interest paid.
+These were offset by a \$4.6 million reduction in principal repayments of long-term debt and a decrease in financing fees paid of \$0.2 million.
+For Fiscal 2022, the decrease is due to an overall increase in bank indebtedness of \$3.7 million coupled with a \$19.4 million decrease in principal repayments of long-term debt and a decrease in financing fees paid of \$0.2 million.
+These were offset by a \$20.2 million increase in repayment of long-term debt, a \$7.1 million increase in lease obligation payments and a \$6.6 million increase in interest paid.

 No new restaurants were added (January 1, 2021 - one new SIR restaurant was added) to the Royalty Pooled Restaurants effective January 1, 2022.
 The amount of Class A GP Units were adjusted for the Second Incremental Adjustment for the one New Additional Restaurant that was added to the Royalty Pooled Restaurants on January 1, 2021 and was reduced by an adjustment for the permanent closures of five SIR restaurants in 2021.
-Under the terms if the Exchange Agreement, SIR has the right to convert some or all of the Class A GP Units into Fund Units on a one-for-one basis.
+Under the terms of the Exchange Agreement, SIR has the right to convert some or all of the Class A GP Units into Fund Units on a one-for-one basis.
 After the net adjustments to the Royalty Pooled Restaurants on January 1, 2022, SIR held 1,291,618 Class A GP Units.

-As at May 8, 2022, SIR had current assets of \$22.3 million (August 29, 2021 - \$21.8 million) and current liabilities of \$120.3 million (August 29, 2021 - \$123.8 million) resulting in a working capital deficit of \$98.0 million (August 29, 2021 - \$102.0 million).
-Revenues in the restaurant business are largely paid by cash and credit cards whereas most suppliers offer credit terms for payment.
+As at August 28, 2022, SIR had current assets of \$22.5 million (August 29, 2021 - \$21.8 million) and current liabilities of \$80.6 million (August 29, 2021 - \$123.8 million) resulting in a working capital deficit of \$58.1 million (August 29, 2021 - \$102.0 million).
+Revenues in the restaurant business are largely paid by cash and credit cards, whereas most suppliers offer credit terms for payment.
 Therefore, restaurants are able to pay their suppliers from the cash received on revenues in the following months, as the supplier payables are due.
 Cash balances are typically used to construct new restaurants or re-invest in existing restaurants to grow the business.
 As a result, SIR, like many other restaurant businesses, would anticipate having a negative working capital balance in the foreseeable future.
-The reclassification of both the carrying value of the credit facilities under the Credit Agreement and the carrying value of the loan payable to the Fund to current liabilities has resulted in a significant increase in current liabilities.
-SIR's available working capital has been impacted by the pandemic.
+The carrying value of the credit facilities under the Credit Agreement remain classified under current liabilities as the Credit Agreement is due within 12 months of the year-ended August 28, 2022.
+The SIR Loan has been reclassified to long-term liabilities as SIR is in compliance with all covenants related to this loan and all deferred interest has now been repaid as at June 15, 2022.